 By Abu Abdullah Ahmad bin Muhammad bin Hanbal Ash-Shaibani

-A monumental Hadeeth collection by the shaikh ul Islam Ahmed ibn Hanbal, a must have for every library of every student of knowledge, the first 3 volumes in the many volume Musnad Imam Ahmed now in the English language.
+A monumental Ahadith collection by the Shaykh ul Islam Ahmad ibn Hanbal, a must have for every library of every student of knowledge, the first 3 volumes in the many volumes of Musnad Imam Ahmad are now presented in the English language.

-the collection starts with the Biography of the noble shaikh and following chapters in the first volume.
+The collection starts with the Biography of the noble Shyakh and following chapters in the first volume.

 1. Musnad Abu Bakr Siddeeq